 Customers determine the sales volume and profits of Intel’s operations in the chip market.
 This aspect of the Five Forces analysis deals with the influence of buyers.
 The weak force or bargaining power of Intel’s customers is based on the following external factors and their intensities:

-• High switching costs (weak force)
+- High switching costs (weak force)

-• Low substitute availability (weak force)
+- Low availability of substitutes for Intel chips (weak force)

-• Low backward integration of customers (weak force)
+- Low backward integration of customers (weak force)

 The high switching costs make it difficult for customers, like desktop manufacturers, to move from Intel to other microprocessor manufacturers.
 In the Five Forces analysis context, this external factor weakens the bargaining power of customers.
 On the other hand, the low availability of substitutes further weakens buyer power by preventing customers from abandoning Intel.
 Moreover, the low level of backward integration weakens the intensity of customers’ power on the company.
 For example, most manufacturers of laptops, desktops, and related computing devices do not have microprocessor fabrication facilities.
 Thus, this aspect of the Five Forces analysis shows that customers exert a weak force on Intel’s industry environment.
 Intel’s marketing mix (4Ps) helps minimize the negative effects of the buyer power illustrated in this part of the Five Forces analysis.